mathesar-foundation/mathesar-wiki/product/concepts/data-types.md

 - emails based on domain names (e.g. `gmail.com`, `outlook.com`, etc.)

 ## Data Types in Mathesar
-All [Table](/product/concepts/tables) columns have a data type in Mathesar.
+All [Table](/product/concepts/tables) columns have a data type in the Mathesar UI.
 By default, we use the text data type since it has the least restrictions, but you can change the data type to anything else.
 Here's an early design of what selecting a data type will look like:

 ![screen_shot_2022-01-06_at_2.46.23_pm.png](/assets/product/concepts/data-types/screen_shot_2022-01-06_at_2.46.23_pm.png)